Sjyhne/backgammon_classic_rl/README.md

 # Backgammon Classic Reinforcement Learning
 Solving backgammon using classical reinforcement learning techniques

+## Status

+I've currently just copied the example file from the gym and tried to make sense of it.
+I've also realized that I need to understand backgammon first in order to make sense of the "available_actions" parameter.
+The file is named ```play_random_agents.py``

 ## Gym

 We are using the https://github.com/dellalibera/gym-backgammon gym for training the reinforcement learning model